RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Use custom images**

-Using this option, it's possible to use custom images instead of random images from the game library.
+Using this option it's possible to use custom images instead of random images from the game library.
 As is the case with the rest of ES-DE, the supported file formats are JPG and PNG.

 **Custom image directory recursive search**